About this day

 Emma Hart is an installation artist whose multidisciplinary practice incorporates sculpture, video and performance.
 Emma Hart makes work that actively confronts us; her sculptures often jut out from the wall.
 In 2017 she won the Max Mara Art Prize for Women in collaboration with the Whitechapel Gallery.
 Recent solo exhibitions include: Banger, The Fruitmarket Gallery, Edinburgh (2018), Mamma Mia!
 Whitechapel Gallery and the Collezione Maramotti, Italy (2017); Commercial Breakz, Frieze Art Fair, London (2017); Love Life with Jonathan Baldock, De Le Warr Pavilion, Bexhill (2017); Giving It All That, Folkestone Triennial (2014); and Dirty Looks, Camden Arts Centre (2013).

 Simon Roberts takes large format photographs with great technical precision, often from elevated positions.
 The distanced vantage point allows the relationship of individuals and groups to the landscape to be clearly observed, and echoes the visual language of history painting.
 He will discuss his work over the past decade and explore ideas around the representation of the British landscape.

 Simon Roberts is a critically-acclaimed British photographer whose work deals with our relationship to landscape and notions of identity.
 He was recently made an Honorary Fellow of the Royal Photographic Society.

 The joy of real art Jock McFadyen RA, Painter

 British painter Jock McFadyen RA will talk about the process and inspiration behind his paintings.
-He will also discuss the importance of viewing art in the flesh, and enabling people to experience first-hand the texture, focus and scale of real artwork in a society where 90% of paintings are experienced in newspapers, books, on the TV and online.
+He will discuss the importance of viewing art in the flesh, and enabling people to experience first-hand the texture, focus and scale of real artwork.

 About Jock McFadyen RA